MaelBriantin/react-symfony-starter/README.md

 JWT_TOKEN_LIFETIME=jwt_token_lifetime_in_seconds
 ```

 > **NOTE:** Needed environment variables and JWT keys and passphrase are automatically generated when you run the `task dev:setup` command.
 In production, you can generate the keys and passphrase with the command `task env:init:jwt` after the creation of your `.env` file.
+This command will generate the keys and passphrase in the `.env` file and create the keys in the `config/jwt` directory.